 Once you have decided the purpose of your school self-review, and who will complete the W@S tools, you can log into the school Survey administration area, create the surveys and administer the Student Surveys, Teacher Survey and SSRT (see Using the W@S survey tools).

-You can choose to use the hardcopy version of the Student Survey or activate the online Student Survey (at a cost of $1 per student).
-The SSRT and Teacher Survey are available online free of charge.
+You can choose to use the hardcopy version of the Student Survey (requiring the school to perform data entry) or activate the online Student Survey.
+The SSRT and Teacher Survey are available online, and all surveys are free of charge to administer and sit.

 Guidelines for using the W@S tools and managing your data are included in the online help files.
 Once you archive your surveys W@S data reports will be automatically available for your school.

 Guidelines for interpreting your school data can be found in Interpreting the W@S reports (info for Step 3).